Peregrine falcon (Falco peregrinus)

 Peregrine falcons are legally protected in New Hampshire.
 Possession and take (which includes harming, harassing, injuring and killing) is illegal.

 Description: 14-19” long with a 39-43” wingspan.
 Blue-gray back, barred white or buff color underneath, and a dark head with black sideburns.

 Commonly Confused Species: Merlins are similar in color but smaller in size.

 Habitat: Found in a variety of habitats, most with cliffs for nesting and open areas for foraging.
 Also found in large cities where it nests on buildings.

 Nesting: Peregrine falcons begin breeding at one year of age and pairs mate for life.
-Females lay 2-5 eggs in the spring and young hatch after about 30 days of incubation.
+Females nest March - May and lay 2-5 eggs.
+Young hatch after about 30 days of incubation.
 Chicks are able to fly when they are 35-42 days old.

 - Peregrine Project from the Nongame and Endangered Wildlife Program

-- Peregrine falcon profile from the NH Wildlife Action Plan (PDF - 196 KB)
+- Peregrine falcon profile in the NH Wildlife Action Plan (PDF - 196 KB)